Lucy Kemp-Welch: World War One

-In December 1914, Kemp-Welch was engaged by the British Parliamentary Recruiting Committee to paint the artwork for the famous army recruitment poster, Forward!
-Forward to Victory Enlist Now which she signed, 'L.K.W 1914.'
+In December 1914, Kemp-Welch was engaged by the British Parliamentary Recruiting Committee to paint the artwork for the famous army recruitment poster Forward!
+Forward to Victory Enlist Now, which she signed 'L.K.W 1914.'

-During World War One women were employed at Army Remount Depots in training and preparing horses for military service.
+During World War One, women were employed at Army Remount Depots in training and preparing horses for military service.
 Kemp-Welch was commissioned by the Women's Work Section of the Imperial War Museum to paint a scene at the largest such depot, one staffed entirely by women, at Russley Park in Wiltshire.
-The museum authorities were unhappy with the painting, The Ladies Army Remount Depot, Russley Park, Wiltshire which Kemp-Welch first submitted but were aware of a larger and much better composition on the same subject that she had painted and intended to sell to a private client for £1,000.
-Kemp-Welch agreed that the second painting, The Straw-Ride- Russley Park, Remount Depot Wiltshire was the better of the two and agreed to sell it to the IWM to forefill her commission.
-However she was unable to agree a fee with the Women's Work Section and after protracted discussions, donated it free of charge to the museum.
+The museum authorities were unhappy with the painting, The Ladies Army Remount Depot, Russley Park, Wiltshire, which Kemp-Welch first submitted but were aware of a larger and better composition on the same subject that she had painted and intended to sell to a private client for £1,000.
+Kemp-Welch agreed that the second painting, The Straw-Ride – Russley Park Remount Depot Wiltshire was the better of the two and agreed to sell it to the IWM to fulfil her commission.
+However, she was unable to agree a fee with the Women's Work Section and after protracted discussions, donated it to the museum.

-In 1916 Kemp-Welch sought and was given permission to visit the Royal Field Artillery camp at Bulford on Salisbury Plain.
-The officer in command of the camp allowed Kemp-Welch to set up an easel while eight batteries of horse artillery were continually ridden towards her so she could sketch the horse teams in movement at close quarters.
-These sketches resulted in two large works, The Leaders of a Heavy Gun Team, now in the Royal Artillery Institution, and Forward the Guns.
+In 1916, Kemp-Welch sought and was given permission to visit the Royal Field Artillery camp at Bulford on Salisbury Plain.
+The officer in command of the camp allowed her to set up an easel while eight batteries of horse artillery were continually ridden towards her so she could sketch the horse teams in movement at close quarters.
+These sketches resulted in two large works: The Leaders of a Heavy Gun Team, now in the Royal Artillery Institution, and Forward the Guns.
 These paintings were shown at the Royal Academy in 1917 and Forward the Guns was purchased by the Chantrey Bequest for the Tate.
-Although popular images at the time, these painting are not without their critics as they provided a heroic view of warfare but one at odds with the reduced role of horse artillery in an increasingly mechanised conflict.
+Although popular images at the time, these painting are not without their critics as they provided a heroic view of warfare which was at odds with the reduced role of horse artillery in an increasingly mechanised conflict.

 As well as Bulford Camp, Kemp-Welch also made studies at several other Royal Artillery camps, notably several in Hampshire near Winchester.
-The resulting pictures included Big Guns to the Front, an image of shire horses pulling guns through a snowy landscape, which was shown to great acclaim at the Royal Academy in 1918 and was purchased for the National Museum of Wales in Cardiff in 1921.
+The resulting pictures included Big Guns to the Front, an image of shire horses pulling guns through a snowy landscape, which was shown to great acclaim at the Royal Academy in 1918 and was purchased for the National Museum of Wales in 1921.